 Now I am about 13 weeks out from chemo and I am finding creative ways to style this odd little mess of hair on my head.
 As someone who has always had long hair, this is a new beast for me to tackle.
 As a beauty addict, I am taking this as just another beauty challenge.
 It’s a chance for me to try new styles, experiment with new products and build my confidence along the way.

-As I started looking for information on how to style post-chemo hair I found that Google was greatly lacking.
+As I started looking for information on how to style post-chemo hair I found that Google Image were greatly lacking.
 There were lots of articles on the topic, but very few photos.
-I wanted photos, real photos of real women post-cancer.
+I wanted photos, real images of women post-cancer.
 So after many unsuccessful searches, I finally stumbled upon Leo With Cancer.
-This blog was everything I was looking for, beauty, fashion, hair and Dena is a breast cancer survivor.
+Her blog was everything I was looking for, beauty, fashion, hair and Dena is a breast cancer survivor.
 Jackpot!

 So in the spirit of growing the post-chemo hair inventory on Google, I figured I would dedicate a whole post to tips for hair regrowth, a hair growth timeline and tips for styling your fresh new baby hair.
-And lucky for you, this post will be FILLED with tons of hair photos.
+The best thing is, this post will be FILLED with tons of photos.

-Set yourself up for success with a few key items as you move into the hair regrowth project.
-Having these items on hand will help you tame the mane each morning and feel more confident about your ever changing ‘do.
+Set yourself up for success with a few key items as you move into your hair regrowth journey.
+Having these items on hand will help you tame your mane each morning and feel more confident about your ever changing ‘do.

 So now that you have set your expectations for the timeline and you have your key products on hand, we can dive into styling tips and inspiration.
 There are tons of celebrities rocking the pixie cut who we can turn to for inspiration.